 Breeder Seed

 CSGA is the delegated authority for certifying Breeder and Select seed crops and approving Breeder and Select seed as eligible parent seed for further pedigreed seed crop production.
 CSGA issues Breeder and Select seed tags which can be used on seed harvested from crops certified by the CSGA.
-When produced in Canada, “seed” can only be finally certified by the Canadian Food and Inspection Agency (CFIA) and sold as Foundation, Registered, or Certified status seed if it was harvested from a “crop” that was certified by the CSGA.
+When produced in Canada, “seed” can only be finally certified by the Canadian Food Inspection Agency (CFIA) and sold as Foundation, Registered, or Certified status seed if it was harvested from a “crop” that was certified by the CSGA.

 Breeder seed is the highest class of seed certified by CSGA.
 Produced in small plots by Plant breeders, Breeder seed provides the original parent seed for all other classes of pedigreed seed.
 It is crucial that this material be as free as practically possible from varietal impurities, other kinds, weed seeds and other foreign material.
 The plant breeder is responsible for controlling the production of the seed, assuring that it is grown and processed to the highest standards.
+Breeder seed production must follow a set of guidelines with stringent standards.

 CSGA Breeder Seed Program